About the B1 Business Preliminary Exam

 The B1 Business Preliminary Exam (BEC Preliminary) is a Cambridge Business English Certificate (BEC).
 It was called BEC Preliminary.

-It is an exam for professionals who are working or want to work in English.
+It is an exam for professionals who are working in English or want to work in English.

 Why take the exam?

 Passing the B1 Business Preliminary Exam will give you a Cambridge English Certificate stating that you have a B1 Intermediate level in Business English.

 It shows that you are able to talk about different business subjects and to follow telephone conversations.

 It also shows that you can write short business emails and that you can understand graphs and short texts.